gottacatchenall/ms_sampling_effort/manuscript.md

 impact the analysis and prediction of ecological networks, and how understanding the relationship between sampling effort and probability of a true negative can guide how we design surveys of ecological interactions [@Jordano2016SamNet].
-The fundemental questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
+The fundamental questions we seek to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure modularity as a function of false-negative probability?
 3) How do